balch/balch.github.io/_posts/2025-12-28-jit-expert.md

 To me, it means being able to be productive creating apps that use and expose technologies I don't fully understand the inner workings of, **until I have to**.
-It's essentially the art of **high-level abstraction** with the ability to focus on the **important next steps**, applying my knowledge of software engineering without getting bogged down in the *minutiae* and instead relying on other domain experts to fill in the gaps.
-Combined with **attention to detail** and **meticulous testing** I am able to create applications without being a domain expert.
+It's essentially the art of **high-level abstraction** with the ability to focus on the **important next steps**, applying my knowledge of software engineering without getting bogged down in the *minutiae* and instead relying on access to information and other domain experts to fill in the gaps.
+Combined with **attention to detail** and
+**meticulous testing** I am able to create applications without being THE domain expert.

 <figure class="fig-right fig-large">
   <img src="https://polestartechnicalservices.com/wp-content/uploads/2020/09/CAFTA-Fault-Tree.png" alt="CAFTA">